 Demand for starter homes buoys Glenveagh in first half

-Group said it closed sales on 123 units in first six months of 2020 despite pandemic
+Group said it closed 123 units in first six months of 2020 despite pandemic

-Glenveagh chief executive Stephen Garvey and Cathal Mooney, head of health and safety.
+Glenveagh chief executive Stephen Garvey and head of health and safety Cathal Mooney.
 Photograph: Fennells

 In an interim update on Tuesday, Glenveagh said it closed 123 units in the first half of 2020 across 12 sites, raising €37 million in revenue, despite lengthy closures caused by the coronavirus pandemic.
 That compared with 153 in the same period of 2019.